Click on any question below to expand the answer.

 You can now apply online for a JJML library card!
 Library cards are free to everyone who lives in or goes to school in the Sag Harbor Union Free School District (including temporary residents).
 We have Juvenile, Adult, and Temporary library cards for residents.
 Please visit www.johnjermain.org/about/get-a-library-card to fill out the online form.
 This page also outlines the documents you need to prove your Sag Harbor residency.

 You will need to visit the library in-person to show your Proof of Residence document(s), where we will finalize your application and give you your card.
 Of course, you can still visit the library in-person with your documents to apply for a card too!

 What kind of online services can I access with my library card?

-Will I get fined for overdue items while you’re closed?
+Will I get fined for overdue items while libraries aren’t fully open?

-How can I return items while you are closed?
+How can I return items to the library?

 What if I have a reference question, or a question about COVID-19?

 Please ask us all your questions!
 We’ll point you straight to the facts.
 Email us at firstname.lastname@example.org or leave us a voicemail at (631) 725-0049 ext.
 223. We can provide accurate, up-to-date COVID-19 information, answer reference questions, help you get a library card, give reading recommendations, help you get started with our digital resources, and more.